-The goodwill and \$290.0 million of other intangibles associated with the trade name are subject to the non-amortization provisions of ASC 350.
-Other intangibles also include \$270.0 million allocated to customer relationships, \$15.0 million allocated to developed technology, \$1.7 million of existing developed oven technology and \$7.0 million of backlogs, which are to be amortized over periods of 12.5 years, 7 years, 5 years and up to 3 years, respectively.
-Goodwill and other intangibles of Taylor are allocated to the Commercial Foodservice Equipment Group for segment reporting purposes.
-A significant portion of the assets are expected to be deductible for tax purposes.
+The goodwill and \$24.7 million of other intangibles associated with the trade name is subject to the non-amortization provisions of ASC 350.
+Other intangibles also include \$22.5 million allocated to customer relationships and \$0.4 million allocated to backlog, which are being amortized over periods of 9 years and 3 months, respectively.
+Goodwill and other intangibles of Cooking Solutions Group are allocated to the Commercial Foodservice Equipment Group for segment reporting purposes.
+These assets are not expected to be deductible for tax purposes.